Menu

 Cal State East Bay’s Hybrid Master of Science in Nursing program prepares you for advanced practice as health educators, consultants, and administrative leaders.
 Throughout the program, you’ll broaden your knowledge and skills so that you can serve as an effective leader in various educational and health care settings.

-The Hybrid MS in Nursing program is surprisingly achievable and especially convenient for busy working adults like you.
-The program format includes predominantly online courses designed to give working nurses the greatest access to education with flexible delivery.
-Additionally, you will attend a two-day master course immersion event on campus at the start of each year.
+The Hybrid MS in Nursing program is achievable and especially convenient for busy working adults like you.
+The program format includes online courses designed to give working nurses the greatest access to education with flexibility.
+Additionally, you will attend a two-day immersion event on campus at the start of each year.
 The program also serves as a solid foundation, and provides a seamless pathway, if you are interested in pursuing a doctorate in any nursing practice or research-oriented graduate program.

 badge-wasc.gif